nightroman/FarNet.template/ModuleFSharp/README.md

-# FarNet module FarNetFSharp
+# FarNet module ModuleFSharp

-`FarNetFSharp` is used for ...
+`ModuleFSharp` is used for ...

 ## See also